Quick start tutorial: Documenting a RESTful API

 Previewing generated schemas

-If you would like to see how the Swagger, OpenAPI, and Postman definitions look, save the API, then select the Preview tab.
+If you would like to see how the Swagger, OpenAPI, and Postman definitions look, save the API, then select the Preview tab located at the bottom of the editor.
 Use the dropdown on the top right-hand side to switch between available formats.

 Previewing in API Explorer